Jonathan Stewart not worried about losing carries to Christian McCaffrey

 "We get guys in here that can add value, guys can do different things, add speed, youth ... it gives defenses something to think about," Stewart said.
 "At the end of the day that's what you want.
 You want the defense to think so that way you can get by them."

-And with that the walk ended because Stewart had arrived at his destination.
+And with that, the walk ended because Stewart had arrived at his destination.
 At least for this day.

 "We're trying to go to the Super Bowl," Stewart said.
 "I'm pretty sure he's going to help us do that."